Pavelezl/FrontEndIII-FinalExam/README.md

 The link to the Google Form for the submission will be sent by the teacher in charge of the commission.

-Best of luck and success!
+¡Best of luck and success!